Archive for » April, 2011 «

 It’s time for another entry at the 3 Muses Challenge Blog, and this time the theme is Keys.
 I’m calling this The Promise.

-The Promise Altered Tag
+The Promised Altered Art Hang Tag

 I started with a large decorative hangtag that already had the black design motif on the bottom right corner, which I loved.
 Then I stamped on an image of a very Leonardo-esque woman on the upper left in black ink.
 I added an aged copper-look key, which I decided to turn into a butterfly of sorts by adding some decorative 3-D felt hearts I got on clearance recently.
 The hearts serve as the wings.
 Then I added a couple of red plastic heart embellishments to help carry that red color around the design.
 And I finished it with a red word sticker that reads, promise.